 Benefits of a 401(k) Plan

 - Tax Advantages: Contributions can be made before taxes, which reduces the employee’s taxable income.
 Alternatively, post-tax (Roth) contributions can be made.
-Investments grow tax-deferred.
+Investments grow without immediate tax.

-- Higher Contribution Limits: For the current year, employees can contribute up to $twenty-three thousand dollars, with an additional $7,500 catch-up contribution for those aged 50 and older.
+- Higher Contribution Limits: For the current year, employees can contribute up to $$23k, with an additional $seven thousand five hundred dollars catch-up contribution for those aged 50 and older.

 Setting Up a 401(k) Plan

-- Choose a Plan Provider: Pick a provider that offers multiple investment choices, management assistance, and staff training.
+- Choose a Plan Provider: Choose a provider that offers a range of investment opportunities, administrative services, and staff training.

 - Distribute Plan Information: Employers sponsoring a 401(k) must distribute plan information and changes in a timely manner.